-- (2) Financial covenant used in our credit facilities.
-See "Advisories Specified Financial Measures" for more information. - (3) Non-GAAP ratio.
+- (1) "Total Shareholder Return" is calculated as the change in share price plus dividends declared, over a predetermined period (in this case fiscal 2022), expressed either as an absolute return percentage or as a compounded, annualized return percentage.
+This metric provides an objective assessment of relative performance over the specified time period. - (2) "Debt to EBITDA ratio" is calculated in accordance with the financial covenants in our credit agreement.
+See Note 11(a) "Long-Term Debt - Credit Facility" in our audited annual consolidated financial statements for the year ended December 31, 2022, for a description of our debt covenants. - (3) Non-GAAP ratio.
 See "Advisories Specified Financial Measures" for more information. - (4) Production per share growth is calculated as the change in production determined on a per weighted average shares outstanding basis over a predefined period.
 Measuring production growth per share better reflects the interests of our existing shareholders by reflecting the dilutive impact of equity issuances. - (5) Non-GAAP ratio.
 See "Advisories Specified Financial Measures" and "Advisories Oil and Gas Advisories" for more information.

-For 2021, the members of our Peer Group used for determining the payout multiplier were the companies listed on page 37 of this information circular - proxy statement.
-The payout multiplier for performance awards granted prior to 2020 is calculated as the arithmetic average of the payout multipliers for each of the three preceding fiscal years.
-For performance awards granted since 2020, the payout multiplier applied to each third of the award vesting is the performance multiplier for the fiscal year preceding the vest date.
-The payout multiplier for the 2018 performance year was 1.5x; the 2019 performance year was 1.625x; the 2020 performance year was 1.75x and the payout multiplier for the 2021 performance year is 1.8x.
+For 2022, the members of our Peer Group used for determining the payout multiplier were the companies listed on page 33 of this information circular - proxy statement.
+The payout multiplier for performance awards granted prior to January 1, 2020, is calculated as the arithmetic average of the payout multipliers for each of the three preceding fiscal years.
+For performance awards granted since January 1, 2020, the payout multiplier applied to each third of the performance awards vesting on a payment date in a particular year is the payout multiplier for the fiscal year preceding the payment date.
+The payout multiplier for: the 2019 performance year was 1.725x; the 2020 performance year was 1.75x; the 2021 performance year was 1.8x; and the 2022 performance year was 1.75x.